BuyPro/Sideburns/README.md

 ```

 * ! - Works as per the default tag, but also escapes the variable
-* / - Indicates that this tag ends the block that was previously opened with the same name.
+* / - Indicates that this tag ends the block that was previously opened with the same name _and type_.
 Blocks _must_ be ended in the reverse order that they were opened in - e.g. if you open a context block called `obj` and then a looping block called `arr`, you **must** close `arr` before you can close `obj`.
 Any other situation will throw a `SyntaxError`.

 ### context \<Object\>
 The context parameter is simply an object that should contain the properties used in the template, in the correct formats (e.g. names used in context blocks should be objects, names used in looping blocks should be array-like, etc).
 Looping blocks aren't limited to arrays, but instead can be any object with a `length` property and numerically indexed values.